pola-rs/polars-book/user_guide/src/dsl/groupby.md

 To mitigate this, `Polars` implements a powerful syntax defined not only in its lazy, but also in its eager API.

-## DSL
+## Polars Expressions

-> This is fresh!
-Currently only available `Polars` **0.7.6-beta.2** and above.

-In the introduction on previous page we discussed that using custom Python functions, killed parallelization, and that we can use the DSL of the lazy API to mitigate this.
+In the introduction on previous page we discussed that using custom Python functions, killed parallelization, and that we can use the expressions of the lazy API to mitigate this.
 Let's take a look at what that means.

 ### Eager and Lazy
 For groupby operations you can use the lazy API in Polars eager.
 That means that if you run this snippet of code